 As well as protecting the heritage of Sir Richard Hotham, founder of the town, and the Park’s status as a conservation area, as created by William Fletcher, Hotham Park Heritage Trust is dedicated to improving the facilities within the Park for everyone.
 This is achieved, in the main, by raising funds at our events.
 We are then able to fund either entirely, or make a contribution towards, various attractions.

-The theme of Alice in Wonderland was chosen by local schoolchildren and the full cost of this sculpture was met from funds raised at the Hotham Park Heritage Trust Country Fair which was held over the first weekend of August 2016.
-We hope to introduce more sculptures using the fairytale theme in the future but urgently need people like you to get involved and help us make our events even bigger and better in order to achieve this.
-Please do not hesitate to contact us as you will be most welcome.
+The theme of Alice in Wonderland was chosen by children from local schools and the full cost of this sculpture was met from funds raised at the Hotham Park Heritage Trust Country Fair which was held over the first weekend of August 2016.
+We hope to introduce more sculptures using the fairytale theme but urgently need more people to get involved and help us make our events even bigger and better in order to achieve this.
+If you can help, please do not hesitate to contact us as you will be most welcome.

 It took Simon 15 days to carve the Mad Hatter figure and picnic table.
 All the pieces weigh just over a ton in total and were carved using a chainsaw with sanding by Simon’s assistant, Harrison, to take the roughness off.
 It is Simon’s seventh year as a sculptor and this is one of the largest things he has made.
 Here are some pictures of the carving in progress.

 For a slideshow of the Flora and Fauna in the Park, click here.

 © Hotham Park Heritage Trust – Registered Charity Number 1117011